7 Easy Web Content Personalization Strategies You Can Try Today

 Giving them control—like opting in or out of personalization—can help maintain that trust.

-Balance Personalization with Privacy
+Balance Personalization With Privacy

 While personalization can improve the user experience, you've got to respect privacy.
 Comply with data protection regulations and do not cross any lines.
 Personalization should feel helpful, not intrusive.